 4.6 ENERGY

-Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Result in potentially significant environmental impacts due to wasteful, inefficient, or unnecessary consumption of energy resources during project construction or operation?
-LS b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency?
-LS
+- a) Result in potentially significant environmental impacts due to wasteful, inefficient, or unnecessary consumption of energy resources during project construction or operation? - b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency?